-Each RAID controller module has multiple SAS IN ports for host access.
+Each RAID controller module has multiple iSCSI IN ports for host access.
 The ports provide redundant host connections and support a high availability storage environment.
 Various configurations can be utilized, in both single controller (simplex) and dual controller (duplex) modes, to connect the storage enclosure to hosts depending on specific redundancy needs.

-For information on cabling, see the MD3400 and MD3420 Series Storage Arrays Deployment Guide, at dell.com/powervaultmanuals.
+For information on cabling, see the MD3800i and MD3820i Series Storage Arrays Deployment Guide, at dell.com/powervaultmanuals.

-RAID Controller Module Connectors and Features
+RAID Controller Module Connectors And Features